-- Low density residential development, away from busy through wide roads connected through network of green spaces and pedestrian friendly routes - Retention or enhancement of rural lanes providing a wider rural setting to residential areas and connectivity to the public rights of way - Open views looking northwards from the A120 towards the Grade 1 listed St. Andrews Church (located in Roman River Character area). - Residential amenity issues and poor street scene environment created through the busyness on the A120.
+- Be sympathetic to the existing character, comprising low density residential development, away from busy through-roads connected through network of green spaces and pedestrian friendly routes - Retain or enhance the rural lanes which provide a rural setting to the residential areas and connectivity to the public rights of way - Respect, and not adversely impact the open views looking northwards from the A120 towards the Grade I listed St. Andrews Church (located in Roman River Character area). - Mitigate the residential amenity issues and poor street scene environment created through the busyness on the A120.